marcelosperalta/bootcamp_dci/200817/README.md

 ```

 :rotating_light: The ```.env``` was not added to the ```.gitignore``` because this is a repository for study.
-In a company envirorment, will never push this type of file to a repository like GitHub (or any other version control systems).
+In a company envirorment, never push this type of file to a repository like GitHub (or any other version control systems). :rotating_light:

 :page_facing_up: Create an ```.gitignore``` file and add the line below